saibotsivad/llm-intent-matcher/README.md

 Consider something like an email, or an SMS message.

-Then consider a list of action-like things, like this:
+Then consider a list of actions, like this:

 - Add to reading list
 - Alert me with a 2FA code